 Weather

-Given Chile's geography and unique length, weather can change drastically depending on where you travel.
-Santiago will experience highs of 60s in May with slightly more moisture.
+Given Chile's geography and unique length, the weather can change drastically depending on where you travel.
+Santiago will experience highs of 60s (Fahrenheit) in May with slightly more moisture.
 The weather gets warmer and drier as you head north into the Atacama Desert, while coastal towns stay cool with Pacific Ocean breezes.

 If you don't mind the chilly weather, this can be a nice time to visit Patagonia.
-Winds are not as strong as they are in the summer and the forests will still offer brightly colored fall foliage.
-Daily highs fall into the 30s and 40s, making chilly conditions for exploration and occasional rain showers are likely.
+Winds are not as strong as they are in the summer, and the forests will still offer brightly colored fall foliage.
+Daily highs fall into the 30s and 40s, making chilly conditions for exploration, and occasional rain showers are likely.

 Crowds & Costs